ironhack-labs/lab-typescript-weather-app/README.md

 ### 1.2 - Create the signature for the function `getCurrentWeather()`

 In this step, you will create the signature for the function `getCurrentWeather()`.
-This function will send a request to the Weather Forecast API and return the response from the API.
+This function will send a request to the Weather Forecast API and return the API response.

-For now, define only the **signature of our function** (ie. we will declare the function, specifying which parameters it takes and what it returns but we will not implement the logic of the function).
+For now, we will just define the **signature of our function** (ie. we will declare the function, specifying which parameters it takes and what it returns but we will not implement the logic of the function).

 Open the file `src/utils.ts` and declare a function with this signature: